cirello-io/goherokuname/README.md

 or

-`go get -u -tags 'herokuSimple' cirello.io/goherokuname/...`
+`go get -f -u -tags 'herokuSimple' cirello.io/goherokuname/...`

 The big dictionary is actually from Wordnet of Princeton.
 Please, be sure to agree with their license before using it.